andreanisme/CSS-isme/README.md

 ## Modules and globbing

-We've included a modules folder with an example `_navigation.scss` module.
-We like to chunk everything up into little bits in a BEM/SMACSS style, and this example structure is how we do so.
+I've included a modules folder with an example `_navigation.scss` module.
+I like to chunk everything up into little bits in a BEM/SMACSS style, and this example structure is how I do so.

-We also use Sass globbing to pull all the files in from this folder with a `*` wildcard - if globbing is giving you issues, then you can add each module in maually in the base css file.
+I also use Sass globbing to pull all the files in from this folder with a `*` wildcard - if globbing is giving you issues, then you can add each module in maually in the base css file.

 To install sass-globbing: